-Because I loved the house, I wanted to feed and nurture it and let it live.
+Because I loved the house, I wanted to feed it and nurture it and revive it.
 And I knew that Daddy and Mama had wanted the house to live on and be filled with young, new life – with family.

-So the time came to once again maintain, upkeep, and improve.
-And this time, it began with the woodshed.
+So the time came to once again renovate, upkeep, and maintain the old yellow house.

-Builders, plumbers, drywallers, painters, electricians, and furnace installers began slowly reviving the house.
+Builders, plumbers, drywallers, painters, electricians, and furnace installers began slowly reviving the old structure.
 Three coats of paint moisturized and refreshed its outer surfaces.
 Its foundation received a “tuck” and a “lift.”
 Its walls and its floors were recoated.
 But the most drastic revitalizing came in transforming the woodshed.
 Now the house felt complete, as the woodshed became a true part of its body and soul.
-And in the process of rejuvenation, a few hidden items were discovered up on those dusty lofts of the woodshed : a white rubber boot, a couple of antique pulleys, a Michigan Stove Co cast iron stove flap, a child’s red plastic wallet, and a pair of black and white saddle oxfords.
+And in the process of rejuvenation, a few hidden items were discovered up on its dusty lofts: a white rubber boot, a couple of antique pulleys, a Michigan Stove Co cast iron stove flap, a child’s red plastic wallet, and a pair of black and white saddle oxfords.

-The oxfords revealed their age, just as the house had, and as the people in the house had.
+The oxfords revealed their age, just as the house and the people within it had.
 I wondered who had worn these shoes.
 I took them home and placed them beside sympathy cards and death certificates.

-Then one day, browsing through momentos, I saw the photo, and in the photo, Mama was wearing the saddle oxfords.
+Then one day, browsing through mementos, I saw the photo, and in it, Mama was wearing the saddle oxfords.

-I remembered the setting of the photo: Lake of the Clouds in Michigan’s Upper Peninsula – an annual summer vacation to stay at my Grandpa’s cabin – obviously an autumn one this particular year.
-Browsing the other photos brought back fond memories, and I realized that I was wearing saddle oxfords also.
+I remembered the setting: Lake of the Clouds in Michigan’s Upper Peninsula – an annual summer vacation to stay at my Grandpa’s cabin – obviously an autumn one this particular year.
+Browsing the other photos brought back fond memories, and I realized that I was wearing saddle oxfords in those photos, also!
 The year was 1955; I was four years old.
 I closed my eyes and tried to go back to that time – to those years – to that life in the big old yellow house.

-I imagined the shoes on the floor of her bedroom, under the clothing rack.
+I imagined the shoes on the floor of her bedroom, under the metal clothing rack.

 I imagined her taking them to the backroom and polishing them from time to time with both white and black shoe polish.

 And I imagined her one day, placing them on the upper loft of the woodshed, assuming she wouldn’t be wearing them again.

 She’s gone now.
 But I have her shoes – her old shoes – her saddle oxfords – those she did not intend to keep.
 Perhaps others would throw those old shoes away, but I won’t.

 I’ll get some leather cleaner.